Adam Jones' amazing catch helps Team USA advance to WBC semifinals

 Baseball’s version of March Madness is down to the final four, and if the best is somehow yet to come then this World Baseball Classic may just trump any sporting event we see all year.

-Behind an absolutely incredible catch by Adam Jones and a rocket home run from Giancarlo Stanton, Team USA clinched the final spot in the WBC semifinals with a 6-3 win against the two-time champions from the Dominican Republic.
+Behind an absolutely incredible catch by Adam Jones and a rocket home run from Giancarlo Stanton, Team USA clinched the final spot in the WBC semifinals with a 6-3 win against the defending champions from the Dominican Republic.
 Next up, it’s on to Dodger Stadium, where Team USA will join Japan, Puerto Rico and the Netherlands in the championship round.

 [Sign up for Yahoo Fantasy Baseball: Get in the game and join a league today]